 If your sister has renter's insurance, she should call them to make them aware of the issue and file a claim for the property ruined in the collapse.
 Delaying a call to them may adversely affect her ability to make a claim.
-If the collapse was due to the negligence of the landlord, she may have a...Read more »
+If the collapse was due to the negligence of the landlord, she may...Read more »

 I live in Woodbridge, Virginia.
 This morning I was involved in a hit and run, where an individual rear ended me on purpose while my car was in motion after terrorizing me for about a mile and a half.
 I obtained his license plate number when he drove away and called the police.
 My legal question is...
 Read more »